We’re sharing a few indoor coffee station updates today!

 - Electric Tea Pot

-- Flavored Syrups (we keep ours in burlap wine bags to help with spills and labeled them with diy air clay tags using this method)
+- Flavored Syrups (we keep ours in wine bags and label them with DIY air clay tags using this method)

 - Spice Shakers (cinnamon, nutmeg, pumpkin pie spice, Dutch chocolate, powdered sugar)

-- Paper straws for cold drinks and iced lattes
+- Straws for cold drinks and iced lattes

 - Seasonal Sprinkle Shakers (if desired)